Is the kid from Wonder Years Marilyn Manson?

 A: Marilyn Manson is a controversial rock star known for his provocative stage presence and gothic aesthetics.
 His real name is Brian Hugh Warner.

-A: “The Wonder Years” is a popular American television show that aired from 1988 to 1993.
-It follows the life of Kevin Arnold, a young boy growing up in the late 1960s and early 1970s.
+A: The resemblance between the two is purely coincidental.
+Sometimes, people may bear a resemblance to others without any familial or professional connection.

-In conclusion, the claim that Marilyn Manson is the child actor from “The Wonder Years” is nothing more than an internet rumor.
-While the resemblance between the two is uncanny, Fred Savage has confirmed that he is not Marilyn Manson.
-It’s important to separate fact from fiction and not believe everything we see on the internet.
+In conclusion, the claim that the child actor from “The Wonder Years” is Marilyn Manson is nothing more than an internet rumor.
+While the two may share a resemblance, they are separate individuals with distinct careers.
+It’s important to fact-check and rely on credible sources before accepting such claims as true.